 - Turn off all other faucets and appliances that use water

-- Measure a baseline reading (the general household reading should range anywhere from 30-80 psi)
+- Measure a baseline reading (the general recommended home water pressure reading should range anywhere from 30-80 psi)

-How To Test Water Pressure Without a Pressure Gauge
+How To Test Water Pressure At Home Without a Pressure Gauge

 If you are considering purchasing a new home and didn’t bring a gauge on the tour, or simply don’t want to purchase a gauge, there is an alternative to testing water pressure.
-This simple test allows you test the pressure without a gauge.
+This simple test shows you how to test water pressure at home without a gauge.